CULTIVATING A HEALTHY RESPECT & PROPER HANDLING

 - Do not mix used oil and oil filters with other waste.
 Keep them separated for recycling.

-- Always keep oil-only absorbents on hand wipe up spills.
+- Always keep oil-only absorbents on hand to wipe up spills.

-- Use oil absorbents are hazardous wastes and must be disposed of at a marina or fuel dock with an oil absorbent exchange program, or at a hazardous waste disposal facility.
-Download a statewide hazardous waste resources.
+- Used oil absorbents are hazardous wastes and must be disposed of at a marina or fuel dock with an oil absorbent exchange program, or at a hazardous waste disposal facility.
+See a List of Government Household Hazardous Waste Websites.

 What to do if an oil or chemical spill occurs